In this article, I’m sharing everything you need to know about the 2024 IRMAA Brackets.

 There are no taxes on QCDs. (i.e., If you use QCDs for some or all of your RMD in a given year, that money will not be taxed.)

 RMDs and the corresponding taxes they trigger are a big reason why Medicare recipients are pushed into a higher IRMAA bracket.

-QCDs done before age 72 or QCDs in excess of RMD amounts can serve to reduce the amount of future RMDs helping reduce your MAGI in future years.
+QCDs processed before age 72 — or QCDs in excess of RMD amounts — can serve to reduce the amount of future RMDs.
+This can help reduce your MAGI (and reduce IRMAA!) in future years.

 Donor-Advised Fund (DAF)

 A donor-advised fund (DAF) is a type of investment account used for charitable giving purposes only.
 Many major financial institutions offer DAF giving accounts (e.g., Fidelity Charitable, Schwab Charitable).

 You can make lump-sum contributions to a DAF account in the current year, receive a tax deduction for the amount contributed, and then distribute amounts to various charities over time.